marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 Unit-Selection Voicebuilding has some prerequisites:
 * all speech signals are in .wav format
 * all speech signals have corresponding text of what each speech signal says in .txt format
+* maryTTS server must be running on localhost:59125

 Steps to create a unit selection voice:
 [1.
 Feature Extraction from Acoustic Data](#step1)